user-synax/Kivo/README.md

 - ⚡ **Real-time everything** — messages, typing, presence, and read receipts via Socket.IO (no polling).
 Missed messages are **gap-filled on reconnect**.
 - 🔔 **Full notification system** — in-app notification center with a bell, per-category **notification preferences**, DM-focused suppression, and web push for offline users.
-- 📱 **Progressive Web App** — installable on any device with a service worker, manifest, and offline push delivery.
+- 📱 **Progressive Web App** — installable on any device with a service worker, manifest, offline push delivery, and a **full offline shell** (app shell + assets cached; navigations fall back to a styled offline page when the network is gone).
 - 🏠 **Discord-style Spaces & Channels** — moderated communities with text/announcement channels, role-based permissions, and realtime updates.
 - 👥 **Full group chats** — private multi-person conversations with admins, member management, and moderation.
 - 🔎 **Space discovery** — browse and join public communities by category or search.